 What I do: Artist Statement

 My goal is to write vibrant and playful stories that stand the test of time, books that children love to read over and over again.
-Writing for children proves that imagination is timeless.
-I write spherically and in many directions: picture books, and middle grade with elements of diversity, multiculturalism, humor, and quirkiness.
-David McCullough Jr. said, “Climb the mountain to see the world, not so the world can see you.”
-I write and illustrate with the intention of being able to see the world, not so that the world can see me.
-In order to do so I remain curious, just like my inquisitive children.
-Diversity is beautiful and timeless, a part of everyone’s life.
+Imagination is timeless which is one of the biggest reasons I write.
+I write picture books, and middle grade with elements of diversity, multiculturalism, humor, and quirkiness.
+Diversity is beautiful, a part of everyone’s life.
 Children’s books need to reflect that.
 My aim is to write about deaf and hard of hearing characters as well as Hispanic and Latin American characters that have a mix of European ancestry because I am both.
 When diverse and inimitable writing touches the lives’ of children, they see what they can become, they imagine all the limitless possibilities available to them and they realize, they too, are important and need to be proud of who they are.
 They realize that it is amazing to be as colorful as they are, and then they stretch their wings and fly high.

 Who am I: Biography

-I am a mother to two elementary-aged children and a wife living in beautiful North Carolina.
+I am a mother to two elementary-aged children and a wife living in beautiful Florida.
 My heritage is rich: Mexican, Spanish, Native American, Italian, Irish, Polish, and English.
 The characteristic I identify with most, though, is that I am hand of hearing, “not deaf enough,” and “not hearing enough.”
 I’ve always had one foot in the hearing world and one foot in the deaf world.
 I get to pass those rich experiences on to my daughter who is hard of hearing as well and to my son who is hearing.
 The best way I know to do this, is through my writing, through the telling of stories.
-My obstacles are similar to her obstacles, just as they are similar to the obstacles of many children and adults across the globe and our stories are many, inimitable, and diversified.
+My obstacles are similar to that of many deaf across the globe and our stories are many, inimitable, and diversified.
 There aren’t many books with deaf characters in them and so few of them are written by deaf people.
-Our diversity needs to be told, shared, and loved—together—one book at a time.
+Our diversity needs to be told through our eyes, shared and loved—together—one book at a time.

 - Stories written during elementary school.
 I still have them!